haichenwangberkeley/Demo/project2/README.md

 **Check if the selection is correct:**
 - If you ask a question about physics, the script should select `paper_text.txt`
 - If you ask about American history, it should select `declaration_of_independence.txt`

+## Open-Ended Practice Suggestion

+After completing Project 1 and Project 2, try creating a few documents of your own choosing on different subjects.
+Use the embedding similarity script to select the most relevant document as context for a question, then pass this prompt and context to an LLM API call.

+This exercise will help you practice retrieval-augmented generation and see how context selection can improve LLM responses for a variety of topics.